0xPolygonID/Integration-examples/POU-integration-for-verifiers/README.md

    - Open your browser and go to: [http://localhost:8080](http://localhost:8080)
    - You will see a call-to-action button that demonstrates how to integrate Privado verification into your own site.
+   - Follow the link to generate the proof and verify using this verifier backend.

 ## License